gmherna/housing_analysis/README.md

 The two factors used is houses with pools and year they were built.

 Conduct statistical analysis with Excel to determine any significant impact and create and appropriate graphic for presentation.
-Create a presentation with PowerPoint with the target audience of key stakeholders of investing money in mortgage-backed loans.
+Create a presentation with PowerPoint to provide recommendations to key stakeholders on how to invest money in mortgage-backed securities.